unlight/monorepo-playground/README.md

 - [ ] semantic-release
   - [ ] update all related dependent package (try to run semrel for @acme/bar package dep @acme/foo should be updated to next version of foo)
+  - [ ] need find api which works with workspaces
 - [ ] wireit
 - [ ] switch to mjs
 - [ ] nx